claymfischer/ontogeny/README.md

 In bioinformatics we deal with the lowest common denominator format for data, which is generally plain text in tab-separated columns.
 These tab-separated columns are computer-readable moreso than human-readable, as the columns do not line up.
 It can be difficult to tell which column you are looking at when you have a screen of line-wrapped text.

 This takes advantage of a simple `grep` loop to color-code the columns.
+Accepts `stdin`.

 `$ cat example.tsv`